 If I am Hurt by a Defective Product, Who is Responsible?

-If you or a loved one has been hurt by a defective product, you certainly want to see all at-fault parties held responsible for your injuries and losses.
-Without a doubt, the manufacturer of the product can be held liable for injuries caused by a defective product assuming you prove your case.
+If you or a loved one has been hurt by a faulty or defective product, you certainly want to see all at-fault parties held responsible for your injuries and losses.
+But that leads to the question: which parties are potentially financially responsible for your losses?
+Without a doubt, the manufacturer of the product can be held liable for injuries caused by a defective or faulty product assuming you prove your case.
 In addition, a component supplier can be held responsible.
 For instance, if you were involved in a motor vehicle accident and the airbag failed to deploy because it was defective, you could pursue both the manufacturer of your vehicle and the company that supplied the airbag system to the vehicle manufacturer.

-Until recent tort reform legislation was enacted, the seller of the product was also typically included in the lawsuit.
+Until tort reform legislation was enacted by the Tennessee General Assembly, the seller of the product was also typically included in a product liability lawsuit.
 However, the liability of a seller has been greatly reduced.
-After the recent tort reform legislation, in order to hold a seller responsible for placing a defective product in the stream of commerce, an injury victim must prove:
+After the tort reform legislation, in order to hold a seller responsible for placing a defective product in the stream of commerce, an injury victim must prove:

 - The seller exercised substantial control over that aspect of the design, testing, manufacture, packaging or labeling of the product that caused the injury;